Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite: Methods

 In the cooling runs, we start from the high-temperature \hmn{Pm-3m} structure and reproduce the heating behavior for the second-order transition at \qty{880}{\kelvin}.
 Significant hysteresis is observed for the first-order phase transition at \qty{650}{\kelvin} as the system cannot overcome the free energy barrier required to form the orthorhombic phase.
-Due to the stochastic nature of \gls{md} simulations, we do recover the orthorhombic phase in some of the cooling runs (see Supplementary Information).
+Due to the stochastic nature of \gls{md} simulations, we do recover the orthorhombic phase in some of the cooling runs (\autoref{fig:cooling-run-ortho}).
+Hysteresis in simulations describing a first-order transition has been observed and discussed in previous studies \cite{zhong1995first,fransson2023revealing, fransson2023phase}.

-In many perovskite materials transitions to new phases can be induced through pressure.
-Strain engineering in a device stack can be realised through coherent interface formation with a suitably matched substrate.\cite{Choi2024strain} In \autoref{fig:phase_diagram}, we present the \ce{BaZrS3} pressure-temperature phase diagram across \qtyrange{-4}{10}{\giga\pascal} and \qtyrange{0}{1000}{\kelvin}.
+In many materials transitions to new phases can be induced through applied pressure or strain.
+In \autoref{fig:phase_diagram}, we present the \ce{BaZrS3} pressure-temperature phase diagram across \qtyrange{-4}{10}{\giga\pascal} and \qtyrange{0}{1000}{\kelvin}.
+Negative pressures correspond to triaxial tensile strain.
+Whilst this is difficult to realise experimentally, tensile strain in a plane can be produced through coherent interface formation with a suitably matched substrate \cite{Choi2024strain}.
+As such, \autoref{fig:phase_diagram} indicates the range of polymorphs which might be accessed through interface engineering in a device stack.
 To accurately predict the first-order \hmn{Pnma}-to-\hmn{I4/mcm} phase transition temperatures we use thermodynamic integration to calculate free energies.
-This avoids the numerical limitations of a kinetic approach which must overcome the first-order transition barrier. \cite{fransson2023revealing} The second-order \hmn{I4/mcm}-to-\hmn{Pm-3m} phase transition temperatures are calculated from heating runs in the NPT ensemble.
+This still describes the full anharmonicity of the material but avoids the kinetic limitations of a cooling/heating simulation which must overcome the first-order transition barrier \cite{fransson2023revealing}.